ibm-cloud-docs/solution-tutorials/continuous-deployment-to-kubernetes.md

 Do you want to learn more?
 Here are some ideas of what you can do next:

 - [Analyze logs and monitor application health with LogDNA and Sysdig](https://{DomainName}/docs/tutorials?topic=solution-tutorials-application-log-analysis#application-log-analysis).
-- Add a testing environment and deploy it to a 3rd cluster.
+- Add a 3rd environment dedicated to testing.
-- Deploy the production cluster [across multiple locations](https://{DomainName}/docs/tutorials?topic=solution-tutorials-multi-region-webapp#multi-region-webapp).
+- Deploy the production app [across multiple locations](https://{DomainName}/docs/tutorials?topic=solution-tutorials-multi-region-webapp#multi-region-webapp).
-- Enhance your pipeline with additional quality controls and analyics using [{{site.data.keyword.DRA_short}}](https://{DomainName}/catalog/services/devops-insights).

 ## Related Content
 {: #related}